harustat7/Webease-CMS/README.md

 <h2>🚀 Features </h2>

 <h3>No Code Website Creation</h3>
-<p>Choose a template, enter your domain name, and get your website in minutes.</p>
+Choose a template, enter your domain name, and get your website in minutes.
 <h3>Pre-built Templates </h3>
 <p>Business templates with editable HTML, CSS, and JS for easy customization.</p>
 <h3>Interactive Editor</h3>